sierraaa19/CSE110/docs/User Stories.md

   Then the new goal will be show after the date which is the top of the goal list

   Scenario 2: When there are some uncrossed goals in the list
-  Given the current date is Mon 1/29
-  And there are some uncrossed goals in the list
+  Given there are some uncrossed goals in the list
   When I add a new goal
   Then the new goal will be show after all uncrossed goals in the list

   Scenario 3: When there are some uncrossed goals in the list and some crossed goals in the list
-  Given the current date is Mon 1/29
-  And there are some uncrossed goals in the list
+  Given there are some uncrossed goals in the list
   And there are some crossed goals in the list
   When I add a new goal
   Then the new goal will be show after all uncrossed goals in the list and before all crossed goals in the list

   Scenario 4: When there are some crossed goals in the list
-  Given the current date is Mon 1/29
-  And there are some crossed goals in the list
+  Given there are some crossed goals in the list
   When I add a new goal
   Then the new goal will be show before all crossed goals in the list